HL7/davinci-crd/input/pagecontent/hooks.md

 *  The `Card.indicator` **SHOULD** be populated from the perspective of the clinical decision maker, not the payer.
 While failure to procure a prior authorization might be 'critical' from the perspective of payment, it would be - at best - a 'warning' from the perspective of clinical care.  'critical' must be reserved for reporting life or death or serious clinical outcomes.
 Issues where the proposed course of action will negatively affect the ability of the payer or patient to be reimbursed would generally be a 'warning'.
 Most Coverage Requirements **SHOULD** be marked as 'info'.

 *  The `Card.source` **SHOULD** be populated with an insurer name that the user and patient would recognize (i.e. the responsible insurer on the patient's insurance card) including in situations where coverage recommendations are being returned by a benefits manager or intermediary operating the CRD service on behalf of the payer.
-If an insurer is providing recommendations from another authority (e.g., a clinical society), the society's name and logo might be displayed, though usually only with the permission of that organization.
+If an insurer is providing recommendations from another authority (e.g. a clinical society), the society's name and logo might be displayed, though usually only with the permission of that organization.

 *  Users are busy.
 Time spent reading a payer-returned card is inevitably time not spent reviewing other information or interacting with the patient.
 If not useful or relevant, users will quickly learn to ignore - or even demand the disabling of - payer-provided alerts.
 Therefore, information must be delivered efficiently and be tuned to provide maximum relevance.
 Specifically: